the-ai-apprentice/EDA-Hospitality-Domain/README.md

 2. Ensure you have the required libraries installed (`pip install pandas numpy matplotlib seaborn`).
 3. Update the `drive_path` or local path to point to the datasets.
 4. Run the Jupyter Notebook `EDA on Atliq Grands.ipynb` sequentially to reproduce the analysis and visualizations.

----
-*Developed by [Your Name/GitHub Handle].
-Specialized in Data Science and the Hospitality Sector.*